 The algorithm in Experiment 5a can be used to learn part-templates from training images.

-In Experiment 5c, we start from a large number of patches cropped from the training images, and for each starting patch, we learn a template using the same iterative algorithm as in Experiment 5a.
+Experiment 5c.
+We start the learning algorithm from a large number of patches cropped from the training images, and for each starting patch, we learn a template using the same iterative algorithm as in Experiment 5a.
 The number of iterations is 3.
 Here we use active correlation (see Subsection (3.7)) instead of the log-likelihood for learning and detection.